papajessie/swcpy/docs/EmpireATMPHalfSkinSample.md

 ---
-title: trptitleEmpireATMPHalfSkinSample (EmpireATMPHalfSkinSample)
+title: Enhanced AT-MP Walker (EmpireATMPHalfSkinSample)
 category: unit
 ---

-# trptitleEmpireATMPHalfSkinSample (EmpireATMPHalfSkinSample)
+# Enhanced AT-MP Walker (EmpireATMPHalfSkinSample)

 You can read an [explanation  of the various unit stats](unitexplained.md).